axiomzen/express-interceptor/README.md

 Not recommended to intercept and transform big responses.

-Activate debug with `DEBUG=express-intercept npm test`
+Activate debug with `DEBUG=express-interceptor npm test`